Mechanical and Aerospace Engineering

 Prof. Stephane Redonnet brings a wealth of background experience upon more than 25 years of conducting fundamental and applied research in aerospace whilst engaging in large-scale collaborative efforts with industry.

-From South Pacific to Southeast Asia, in Pursuit of Intellectual Stimulation
+From South Pacific to East Asia, in Pursuit of Intellectual Stimulation

 A group photo of five HKUST scholars who are leading the international “Hong Kong Operation Robot” project.
 From left to right: Prof. Walter Wang Zhe, Associate Professor of the Department of Civil and Environmental Engineering; Prof. Duan Molong, Assistant Professor of the Department of Mechanical and Aerospace Engineering; Prof. Shi Ling, a Professor in both the Department of Electronic and Computer Engineering and the Department of Chemical and Biological Engineering; Prof. Gao Yang, Professor of the Dep